-The Group finances the loans with the proceeds from various funding partners, which primarily include: (1) the Institutional Funding Partners; (2) the Individual Investors on Juzi Licai; (3) third-party investors of the consolidated Trusts and asset-backed securitized debts.
-Depending on the arrangements among the Group, the Borrowers and the funding partners, the underlying loans are accounted for as "on-balance sheet loans" or "off-balance sheet loans", where applicable.
+The Group finances the loans with the proceeds from various funding partners, which primarily include: (1) the Institutional Funding Partners; and (2) third-party investors of the consolidated Trusts and asset-backed securitized debts.
+Depending on the arrangements among the Group, the Borrowers and the funding partners, the underlying loans are accounted for as "on-balance sheet loans" or "off-balance sheet loans," where applicable.